-A circulating nurse or assistant opens the peelable outer powder and liquid pouches and the inner sterile powder packet and liquid pouch are aseptically placed on a sterile table.
+A circulating nurse or assistant opens the peelable outer pouches of both powder and liquid components, and the sterile powder packet and liquid pouch are aseptically placed on a sterile table.
 The powder packet and the liquid pouch are opened under sterile conditions.
-Since each packet of powder contains a pre-measured quantity of copolymer to react with a pre-measured quantity of monomer, care should be taken to mix the entire contents of one powder packet.
+Since each packet of powder contains a pre-measured quantity of copolymer to react with a pre-measured quantity of monomer, care should be taken to mix the entire contents of one powder packet with the entire contents of one liquid packet.
 Partial amounts should not be used.